brooklabteam/www/join.md

 ---

-<h2>Post-Baccaulaureate Fellows</h2>
+<h2>Post-Baccalaureate Fellows</h2>

 We periodically host post-baccaulaureate research fellows for a full year through the NIH-sponsored [University of Chicago PREP (Post-Baccaulaureate Research Education Program)](https://bsdprep.uchicago.edu/), which funds underrepresented minority students to carry out a full year of research in a host lab.
 PREP students also receive financial support and mentoring through the graduate school and NSF Graduate Research Fellowship application processes.
 Freddy Gonzalez was a PREP scholar in AY 2021-2022 and is now a PhD student in Dr. Paul Turner's lab at Yale.
-Mars Woodward ia a current PREP scholar in our group.
+Mars Woodward is a current PREP scholar in our group.

 Applications for PREP are due internally to UChicago annually in March or April--watch for deadlines [here](https://bsdprep.uchicago.edu/program-activities/application-procedure/).